sensordeck/atlas-docs/docs/sensor-synchronization.md

 Atlas synchronization I/O should be treated as **3.3V logic timing signals only**.

-Industrial trigger standards such as **5V, 12V, or differential synchronization interfaces** must not be connected directly to the Atlas reference hardware without appropriate signal conditioning.
+Industrial trigger standards such as **5V, 12V, or differential synchronization interfaces** must not be connected directly to Atlas reference hardware without proper signal conditioning.

----

-## Output Drive and Loading Guidance
+### Output Drive and Loading Guidance

-Atlas timing outputs are designed as **logic timing signals**, not as power outputs.
+Atlas timing outputs are designed as **logic timing signals**, not power outputs.

 PPS_OUT, SYNC_OUT, and TRIGGER_OUT are intended to drive **high-impedance sensor timing inputs** rather than multiple parallel loads.

-Practical guidance for the Atlas reference platform:
+Practical guidance for the reference platform:

 - connect each timing output to a compatible logic-level timing input
 - avoid directly daisy-chaining multiple sensors onto a single trigger line
 - use a trigger fanout or line-driver stage when one timing signal must drive multiple devices

-This is particularly important in multi-camera systems where a single trigger event may need to reach several cameras.

-In such systems, Atlas provides the **deterministic timing authority**, while the physical trigger distribution stage may be implemented as part of the electrical design of the target platform.
+In multi-camera systems, Atlas provides the **deterministic timing authority**, while the physical trigger distribution stage may be implemented as part of the target platform electrical design.

-For OEM deployments, trigger fanout, buffering, isolation, or differential conversion can be tailored to match the sensor topology and cabling environment.

----

-## Reference Connector Implementation

-On the Atlas reference board, synchronization I/O is exposed through **locking board connectors defined in the Atlas hardware reference design**.

-The synchronization interfaces are clearly labeled in board silkscreen and documented as part of the Atlas reference I/O specification.

-Connector documentation typically includes:

-- connector family
-- pitch and locking style
-- pin numbering
-- signal names
-- recommended mating housing or cable assembly

-This allows evaluation-kit users to prepare appropriate cables, terminals, and crimp tooling before hardware arrival.

-For production white-label deployments, connector selection may be customized to match the robot harness standard, environmental requirements, or sensor vendor cabling ecosystem.

----

-## Trigger Scheduling and Phase Offset Control

-Atlas provides deterministic trigger signals aligned to the system timing authority.

-The reference platform supports **synchronized capture events across multiple sensors** using shared trigger and synchronization signals.

-In some robotics systems, engineers intentionally stagger capture events to reduce interference.
-Example scenarios include:

-- staggering multiple cameras to reduce illumination conflicts
-- avoiding LiDAR optical interference
-- coordinating sensors with different exposure windows

-Advanced trigger orchestration such as **phase-offset scheduling** may be implemented during Atlas OEM integrations when required by the target sensor stack.

-Example concept:

-    Camera A trigger → 0 ms offset
-    Camera B trigger → 50 ms offset

-This approach allows multi-sensor systems to coordinate capture timing while maintaining a shared system timing authority.

-Atlas therefore serves as a **deterministic trigger distribution foundation**, while advanced trigger profiles may be tailored for specific deployments.

----

-## Cabling and Signal Integrity
+### Cabling and Signal Integrity

 Synchronization accuracy depends not only on the Atlas timing engine but also on the physical signaling environment between Atlas and connected sensors.